40 ESL Listening Activities for 7 Learning Styles—from Kinesthetic to Mathematical

 27. Listening Walk

 Have students go for a listening walk.
 As they walk, have them make notes about what they hear.
 Then come back together and work with a partner.
 Have students discuss what they heard.
 Did their partner hear the same things that they did?

 28. Picture Book Sequence

 Choose a picture book that you’ll read to your class—something simple like “The Little Red Hen” is a good one to start with.
 Before class make a list of the major events in the story, then randomize them.

 Then read the book aloud to your class.
 After listening to the story, have students put the events from the story in sequence by cutting apart your list and arranging the slips of paper on a desk or table.

 You don’t have to read a book on the page to write a book report.
-Have students listen to an audiobook or story.
-Then have them write a book report based on what they heard, or give a summary of the book to the class in a presentation.
+Have students listen to an audiobook or an ESL audio story.
+Then, ask them to write a book report based on what they heard, or to give a summary of the book to the class in a presentation.